Driver License Eligibility Requirements

 At any age, as a first time driver, you will be required to provide documents to prove identity, legal presence, Virginia residency, and, if you have one, Social Security number.
 Use the interactive document guide to determine which documents you will need to bring to DMV when you apply, or refer to "Acceptable Documents for Obtaining a Driver's License or Photo ID Card" (DMV 141) .[Back to Top]

 Within 60 days of moving here, you must obtain a Virginia driver's license.
-However, if you hold a commercial driver's license (CDL), you must obtain a Virginia CDL within 30 days.
+If you currently hold a commercial driver's license (CDL), you must obtain a Virginia CDL within 30 days.

-If you are age 19 or older and you hold a valid driver's license issued by a U.S. state or territory, a Canadian province, France or Germany, you may not be required to:
+- If you are age 18 or older and you hold a valid driver's license issued by a U.S. state or territory, a Canadian province, France, Germany, or South Korea, you must pass a vision screening test.
+However, you may not be required to:

-If you are age 19 or older and you hold a valid driver's license issued by a country other than Canada, France or Germany, you may not be required to show proof of successful completion of driver education or hold a learner's permit for 30 days.
-However, you must pass the two-part knowledge exam, road skills test and a vision screening.
+- If you are age 18 or older and you hold a valid driver's license issued by a country other than Canada, France, Germany, South Korea, or Taiwan, you must pass the two-part knowledge exam, road skills test and a vision screening.
+However, you may not be required to show proof of successful completion of driver education or hold a learner's permit for 60 days.

 If your license has been suspended or revoked by another state, a Virginia license may not be issued until your driving record in that state is cleared and you meet Virginia requirements.[Back to Top]